juliuskoskela/nix-foundations/src/markdown/00-nix-foundations.md

 ---

-We can define users in our config, for full isolation of user configurations we can use `home-manager`
+We can define users in our config

 ```nix
 users.users.john = {